-- SECTION 1.
-Section 331 of the Public Utilities Code is 1 amended to read: - 331.
-The definitions set forth in this section govern the construction of this chapter. - (a) "Broker" means an entity that arranges the sale and purchase of electric energy, transmission, and other services 7 between buyers and sellers, but does not take title to any of the power sold. - (b) "Community choice aggregator" or "municipal aggregator" means any of the following entities, if that entity is not within the jurisdiction of a municipal utility district that provided electrical service as of the effective date of amendments to this section made by Assembly Bill 48 of the 2001-02 First Extraordinary Session of the Legislature: - (1) Any municipality whose governing board elects to combine 16 the loads of its residents, businesses, and municipal facilities in a communitywide electricity buyers' program. - (2) Any group of municipalities whose governing boards have elected to combine the loads of their programs. - (3) Any county or irrigation district whose governing board has 20 21 elected to administer the combined programs of consenting municipalities within its jurisdiction.
+- 1 SECTION 1.
+Section 331 of the Public Utilities Code is 2 amended to read: - 3 331.
+The definitions set forth in this section govern the construction of this chapter. - (a) "Broker" means an entity that arranges the sale and purchase of electric energy, transmission, and other services between buyers and sellers, but does not take title to any of the power sold. - 9 (b) "Community choice aggregator" or "municipal aggregator" means any of the following entities, if that entity is not within the jurisdiction of a municipal utility district that provided electrical service as of the effective date of amendments to this section made by Assembly Bill 9 of the 2001-02 Second

+14 Extraordinary Session of the Legislature:

-3 AB 9
+-3 - AB 9

-(4) Any county or irrigation district whose governing board elects to combine the loads of its residents, businesses, and facilities in unincorporated areas.
+(1) Any city, county, or city and county whose governing board elects to combine the loads of its residents, businesses, and municipal facilities in a communitywide electricity buyers' program.

-- (5) Any municipal utility district that did not provide electrical service as of the effective date of amendments to this section made by Assembly Bill 48 of the 2001-02 First Extraordinary Session of the Legislature. - (c) "Direct transaction" means a contract between any one or more electric generators, marketers, or brokers of electric power and one or more retail customers providing for the purchase and sale of electric power or any ancillary services. - (d) "Fire wall" means the line of demarcation separating residential and small commercial customers from all other customers as described in subdivision (e) of Section 367. - (e) "Marketer" means any entity that buys electric energy, transmission, and other services from traditional utilities and other suppliers, and then resells those services at wholesale or to an end-use customer. - (f) "Microcogeneration facility" means a cogeneration facility of less than one megawatt. - (g) "Private Aggregator" means any marketer, broker, or public agency not qualifying as a community choice aggregator that combines the loads of multiple end-use customers in facilitating the sale and purchase of electric energy, transmission, and other services on behalf of these customers. - (h) "Restructuring trusts" means the two tax-exempt public benefit trusts established by Decision D. 96-08-038 of the commission to provide for design and development of the hardware and software systems for the Power Exchange and the Independent System Operator, respectively, and that may undertake other activities, as needed, as ordered by the commission. - (i) "Small commercial customer" means a customer that has a maximum peak demand of less than 20 kilowatts. - SEC.
-2. Section 366 of the Public Utilities Code is amended to read: - 366. (a) (1) The commission shall take actions as needed to facilitate direct transactions between electricity suppliers and end-use customers.
+- (2) Any group of cities, counties, or cities and counties whose governing boards have elected to combine the loads of their programs, through the formation of a joint powers authority established under Chapter 5 (commencing with Section 6500) of Division 7 of Title 1 of the Government Code. - (c) "Direct transaction" means a contract between any one or more electric generators, marketers, or brokers of electric power and one or more retail customers providing for the purchase and sale of electric power or any ancillary services. - (d) "Fire wall" means the line of demarcation separating residential and small commercial customers from all other customers as described in subdivision (e) of Section 367. - (e) "Marketer" means any entity that buys electric energy, transmission, and other services from traditional utilities and other suppliers, and then resells those services at wholesale or to an end-use customer. - (f) "Microcogeneration facility" means a cogeneration facility of less than one megawatt. - (g) "Private Aggregator" aggregator" means any marketer, broker, or public agency not qualifying as a community choice aggregator that combines the loads of multiple end-use customers in facilitating the sale and purchase of electric energy, transmission, and other services on behalf of these customers. - (h) "Restructuring trusts" means the two tax-exempt public benefit trusts established by Decision D. 96-08-038 of the commission to provide for design and development of the hardware and software systems for the Power Exchange and the Independent System Operator, respectively, and that may undertake other activities, as needed, as ordered by the commission. - (i) "Small commercial customer" means a customer that has a maximum peak demand of less than 20 kilowatts. - SEC.
+2. Section 366 of the Public Utilities Code is amended to read: - 39 366. (a) (1) The commission shall take actions as needed to 40 facilitate direct transactions between electricity suppliers and end-use customers.
 Customers shall be entitled to aggregate their electric loads as individual consumers with private aggregators, or as members of their local community with community choice aggregators.